HuffYk/homeassistant-addons/portainer/DOCS.md

-# Home Assistant Add-on: ioBroker
+# Home Assistant Add-on: Portainer
 Universal container management platform

 ## How to use